-Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-6. Other - work-able households with earned income 1,504 heads of households had earned income 1825 heads of households had earned income N/A for the Plan N/A for the Plar 58% of work-able households had a head of household with earned income 70% of work-able households had a head of household with earned income
+SS #3: Increase in Positive Out comes in Employmen t Status Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+6. Other - work-able households with earned income 1,504 heads of households had earned income 1825 heads of households had earned income N/A for the Plan N/A for the Plan 58% of work-able households had a head of household with earned income 70% of work-able households had a head of household with earned income

-[&]quot;Work-able" is defined as a HOH that is not elderly or verified as disabled.
+&quot;Work-able" is defined as a HOH that is not elderly or verified as disabled.

-SS #4: Households Removed from Temporary Assistance to Needy Families (TANF) Unit of Measurement nent Baseline Benchmark Outcome Ben Act Number of households receiving TANF assistance 2,418 450 N/A for the Plan N/A for the Plan
+SS #4: Households Removed from Temporary Assistance to Needy Families (TANF) Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Number of households receiving TANF assistance 2,418 450 N/A for the Plan N/A for the Plan

-SS #6: Reducing Per Unit Subsidy Costs for Participating Households Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Average per unit cost \$730 2020 - \$751.00 (1.6% COLA 2020) N/A for the Plan N/A for the Plan SS #8: Households Transitioned to Self-Sufficiency 1 l e

-SS #8: Households Transitioned to Self-Sufficiency Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+CC #6.
+Poducing Par Unit Cubsic du Costs for Dartisins ting Households SS #6: Reducing Per Unit Subsider Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Average per unit cost \$730 2020 - \$751.00 (1.6% COLA 2020) N/A for the Plan N/A for the Plan SS #8: Households Transitioned to Self-Sufficiency Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households transitioned to self-sufficiency (increase).
 The PHA may create one or more definitions for "self-sufficiency" to use for this metric.
 Each time the PHA uses this metric, the "Outcome" number should also be provided in Section (II) Operating Information in the space provided.
-14 2020: 350 N/A for the Plan N/A for the Plan

-^{}Includes homeownership, zero HAP, and voluntary withdrawals due to achieving financial stability.
+14 2020: 350 N/A for the Plan N/A for the Plan Includes homeownership, zero HAP, and volunt ary withdrawals due to achieving finar ncial stability.